oracle/wookiee/wookiee-web/README.md

   // Optional: Will be automatically called after the session is closed for any reason override def onClosing(auth: Option[Auth]): Unit = ()

-  // Optional: Can override this to set default response headers and allowed headers for CORS override def endpointOptions: EndpointOptions = EndpointOptions.default }
+  // Optional: Can override this to set default response headers and allowed headers and origins for CORS override def endpointOptions: EndpointOptions = EndpointOptions.default.copy(allowedOrigins = Some(AllowSome(List("http://origin.safe"))))
+}
 ```